cycloptux/GiselleBot-Documentation/docs/source/utility/forms.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Pairs a Discord server with a Trello team.
+No restrictions are applied to the number of Discord servers that can pair a Trello team, although **each server must pass the verification step individually** (see below).

 In order to pair with a team, you can use the team name or the URL containing the team name (see the note below).